Adamkzh/pArranger/README.md

 if you don't have node installed, please install node.js at first. go to https://nodejs.org/en/download/

-if you don't have MongoDB installed, please install node.js at first. go to https://docs.mongodb.com/manual/installation/
+if you don't have MongoDB installed, please install MongoDB at first. go to https://docs.mongodb.com/manual/installation/

 ### Clone or download